R22 is Phasing Out

 If you have an air conditioning system installed earlier than 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
-The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

-Launching in 2010, the production and import of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.
+Launching in 2010, the production and import of R22 was prohibited and by 2020, R22 will basically no longer be allowed.

-The cost of R22 is rising because of the decreasing supply, and will no longer be accessible for use at all by 2020.
+The cost of R22 is increasing because of the decreasing supply, and will not be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was manufactured after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
+If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
 However, if your air conditioner was produced before January 2010, you have a couple options:

 1) Invest in an upgraded, more environmentally-friendly system, which can use the approved A/C refrigerant.

-2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
+2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
 However, this is not recommended because it could nullify your warranty(ies).